Fast-track EU citizenship, business opportunities, setting up a company and taxes in Bulgaria

 What is the economic situation in Bulgaria?

-What are the investment opportunities in Bulgaria?
+What are some of the investment opportunities in Bulgaria?

-How is performing Bulgarian Stock Market?
+How is the Bulgarian Stock Market performing?

 Can foreigners buy real estate in Bulgaria?